 Further along Scenic Drive closer to the town of Trinidad, you pass through an enchanting redwood forest grove.
 The two-acre Bruno Groth Redwood Grove was donated by Herman and Ann Iverson in honor of local resident and famous sculptor Bruno Groth.
 We envision building a redwood forest trail connecting to nearby Old Home Beach.
 Old Home Beach (a.k.a.
 Indian Beach) is the larger beach cove just below the Memorial Lighthouse and south of Trinidad.
 The land trust holds both ownership of a forest parcel and a public access conservation easement along the city's Parker Creek trail to this beach.
 TCLT also holds a public access easement to the Parker Creek Trail from Wagner Street.

 Just north of Trinidad along Stagecoach Road, the Martin Creek Trail is a rugged beach access trail on private property.
-This trail is undeveloped and requires the cooperation of the public in maintaining both its privacy and dry weather access.
+This trail is undeveloped with dangerous beach access in wet or stormy weather, and requires the cooperation of the public in maintaining both its privacy and dry weather access.

 The land trust also owns two developed properties within city limits.
-The Saunders Park property is a cultural center near the entrance of town, home to the Trinidad Museum, Trinidad Library, a public park, native plant garden, and the new Simmons Gallery, home to our land trust office.
+The Saunders Park property is a cultural center near the entrance of town, home to the Trinidad Museum, Trinidad Library, a public park, native plant garden, and the Simmons Gallery (home to our land trust office).
 We are located at 380 Janis Court.
-In 2011 the Land Trust was gifted the Trinidad Art Gallery building at 490 Trinity Street near the memorial lighthouse.
+In 2011 the Land Trust was gifted (via a willed gift) the Trinidad Art Gallery building at 490 Trinity Street.
 This historic building, constructed in 1900, was gifted to the Land Trust in the will of the late Ned Lee Simmons.
 The Trinidad Art Gallery is a private retail business cooperative of local artists, www.trinidadartgallery.com.